jhpyle/docassemble/_docs/docker.md

 443:443` is included so that the [HTTPS] port is exposed.)

 If you want your server to be able to accept incoming [e-mails], you will need to add `-p 25:25` in order to open port 25.
-See the [e-mail setup] section of the [installation] instructions for information about configuring the e-mail server.
+See the [e-mailing the interview] section for information about configuring your server to receive e-mails.

 A [template for the `env.list` file] is included in distribution.